 About the Family Support Service

 The Service is there for the whole family, not just children but for parents and young people too.
-Families are able to refer themselves to the service or may be supported by a school, health or other professional who will do that on their behalf.
+Families are able to refer themselves to the service or may be supported by a school, health or other professionals who will make a referral on their behalf.

-The service can also provide support to families and individuals who are facing more complex challenges, through group work or support from a dedicated Family Worker.
-The Family Support Service does not provide whole-family support when a child or young person is open to statutory Children’s Services, however if specific support is required (for example parenting, one to one youth support or early years support at family centre sessions), you can request support.
+The service can provide support to families and individuals who are facing more complex challenges, through group work or support from a dedicated Family Worker.
+The Family Support Service does not provide whole-family support when a child or young person is open to statutory Children’s Services, but if specific support is needed (for example parenting, one to one youth support or early years support at family centre sessions), you can make this request for support.

 The Service has been carefully designed to provide better, more targeted support for vulnerable families who face a range of issues or more complex challenges.
 The service provides one-to-one support to families and individuals in a setting that is most comfortable to them, like their home, a local community setting or somewhere else.

-The Family Support Service can work with families or children who need help because they are:
+The Family Support Service can work with families, children or young people who need help because they are:

 - Excluded from school or having difficulties engaging with education